 On the other hand, Basque is said to be one of the oldest languages of Europe and yet very few studies have concerned language impairment in Basque speakers.
 Since Basque is a language isolate, its study will provide new and original data to the field of clinical linguistics and neurocognitive science of language.

-My research is theoretically and empirically driven: I am particularly interested in studying verb argument structure effects on lexical and morphosyntactic processing and verb inflection deficits in agrammatic aphasia and Specific Language Impairment.
-At the same time, I am developing language assessment tools suitable for Basque speakers and adaptable to other languages, in order to contribute to cross-linguistic research development in clinical linguistics and neuroscience of language (Cf. Projects).
-Moreover these studies allow multilingual speakers with language deficits to be assessed in their native language(s) and the language(s) they use on a daily basis.
+My research is theoretically and empirically driven: I am particularly interested in assessing lexical and morphosyntactic atypical processing from a cross-language perspective, in aphasia and Developmental Language Disorders in particular.
+At the same time, I am developing language assessment tools suitable for Basque-X bilingual speakers in order to contribute to cross-language research development in clinical linguistics and neuroscience of language (Cf. Projects).
+Moreover these studies allow multilingual speakers with language disorders to be assessed in their native language(s) and the language(s) they use on a daily basis.